-Smoke generated by wildfire is comprised of visible and invisible emissions that contain particulate matter (soot, tar, water vapor, and minerals), gases (carbon monoxide, carbon dioxide, nitrogen oxides) and toxics (formaldehyde, benzene).
-Emissions from wildfire depend on the type of fuel, the moisture content of the fuel, the efficiency (or temperature) of combustion, and the weather.
+Smoke generated by wildfire is comprised of visible and invisible emissions that contain particulate matter (soot, tar, water vapor, minerals), gases (carbon monoxide, carbon dioxide, nitrogen oxides) and toxics (formaldehyde, benzene).
+Emissions from wildfire depend on the type of fuel, moisture content of fuels, efficiency (or temperature) of combustion, and weather.
 Public health impacts associated with wildfire include difficulty in breathing, odor, and reduction in visibility.